pinpinroku/hultra/README.md

 ## Notes

 - The `mod_name` and the corresponding filenames may not match.
-- The `mod_name` refers to the name of the Mod as it appears in the game menu.
+- The `mod_name` is the unique identifier which is stored in the metadata and online database for searching purpose.
 - The `filename` is the name of the zip file that contains the Mod's assets and the manifest file called `everest.yaml`.

 ---